-By containerization, all applications and their dependencies are packaged into an image, and then uses the image to generate a resource-isolated environment to run the applications.
+By containerization, all applications and their dependencies are packaged into an image, and then use the image to generate a resource-isolated environment to run the applications.
 This allows the applications to run independently in a consistent environment in a simple and efficient manner.

 Kubernetes is an open-source Container Orchestration Engine (COE) inspired by a Google project called Borg.
 It is one of the most important components of the Cloud Native Computing Foundation (CNCF).
 Kubernetes provides production-level features such as application orchestration, container scheduling, service discovery, and autoscaling.
 For more information, see Kubernetes Documentation.

 EKS is community-driven and supports the latest version of Kubernetes and native Kubernetes cluster management.
-It serves as a plug-in to provide extended support for Tencent Cloud products, such as storage, network, load balancing products.
+It serves as a plug-in to provide extended support for Tencent Cloud products, such as storage, network, and load balancing products.
 EKS is ready to use out-of-the-box.

 EKS is a fully-managed Kubernetes service, which means that you do not need to manage any computing nodes.
-EKS delivers computing resources by using pods.
+EKS delivers computing resources by using Pods.
 It allows you to purchase, return, and manage cloud resources as in Kubernetes.

 EKS can achieve 99.95% or higher availability based on the mature virtualization technology and network architecture of Tencent Cloud.
 Tencent Cloud ensures virtual isolation and network isolation between the EKS clusters of different users and allows users to configure network policies for a specific service by using services such as security groups and network Access Control List (ACL).